plevym/conekta-go/docs/CustomersApi.md

 func main() {
-    acceptLanguage := "es" // string | Use for knowing which language to use (optional) (default to "es") limit := int32(56) // int32 | The numbers of items to return, the maximum value is 250 (optional) (default to 20) search := "search_example" // string | General order search, e.g. by mail, reference etc. (optional) next := "next_example" // string | next page (optional)
+    acceptLanguage := "es" // string | Use for knowing which language to use (optional) (default to "es") xChildCompanyId := "6441b6376b60c3a638da80af" // string | In the case of a holding company, the company id of the child company to which will process the request. (optional) limit := int32(56) // int32 | The numbers of items to return, the maximum value is 250 (optional) (default to 20) search := "search_example" // string | General order search, e.g. by mail, reference etc. (optional) next := "next_example" // string | next page (optional)